petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/configuring-skus.md

 1. Click the *Inventory* tab.

-   Only the warehouse in Minnesota serves consumer orders and business orders whereas the warehouse in Oklahoma solely fulfills business orders.
+   Only the warehouse in Minnesota serves both consumer orders and business orders.
+The warehouse in Oklahoma fulfills only business orders.

 1. Enter the quantity as 100 for the Minnesota warehouse.